top of page

 In Favor of Whole-Group:

 ✅ Phonics skills do not have to be taught strictly in a sequential order.
 While the typical sequence is useful, students can still benefit from learning with their peers—out of “mastery” order.
+This means that whole group instruction still provides benefits for those educators may think aren't ready for it.

 Where I Land: